Job Title: Camp Coordinator Ontario

 ICD is the charity that focuses on delivering the most engaging, inspiring, and empowering opportunities to the type 1 community.
 We do not shy away from the tough questions.
 Together amongst peers, we build the skills and courage to face whatever obstacles come our way.
 We practice them together, leveraging our combined strengths.
 Each individual may have a different starting point and we meet there to create and celebrate goals together.
 Life with diabetes demands a lot of us, but the resulting strength gained can expand our horizons.

-The Program Coordinator will primarily work on our Sports Camps, taking place April-August at York University and Brock University.
+The Coordinator will primarily work on our Sports Camps.
 This camp has a specific focus on youth with type one diabetes, enabling them to learn more about their health, and management strategies, with opportunity to practice surrounded by knowledgeable mentors.
 Each day of camp will include space for 50 T1 campers, siblings and friends.

 What You’ll Do

 This position covers both on-site, and administrative work to prepare these programs for success.
 On-site includes the coordination of team members, participants, equipment and signage with clear communication and leadership.
 Administration will range from responding to inquiries, to detailed planning and organizing of event activities, their schedules and the communications prepared for participants and the leadership team along with other ad-hoc responsibilities as needed.